Skip to main menu Skip to content Skip to footer

 • Ignoring actively: This should used ONLY with minor misbehaviors — NOT aggression and NOT very destructive behavior.
 Active ignoring involves the deliberate withdrawal of attention when a child starts to misbehave — as you ignore, you wait for positive behavior to resume.
 You want to give positive attention as soon as the desired behavior starts.
 By withholding your attention until you get positive behavior you are teaching your child what behavior gets you to engage.

-• Set rules and follow them: During a time out, there should be no talking to the child until you are ending the time out.
-Time out should end only once the child has been calm and quiet briefly so they learn to associate the end of time out with this desired behavior.
+• Set rules and follow them: During a time-out, there should be no talking to the child until you are ending the time out.
+A time-out should end only once the child has been calm and quiet briefly so they learn to associate the end of a time-out with this desired behavior.

-• Return to the task: If time out was issued for not complying with a task, once it ends the child should be instructed to complete the original task.
+• Return to the task: If a time-out was issued for not complying with a task, once it ends the child should be instructed to complete the original task.
 This way, kids won’t begin to see time outs as an escape strategy.

 By bringing practicing behavioral tools management at home, parents can make it a much more peaceful place to be.